Vaccination will be an important tool to help control bovine TB in the future.

 Scientists have said that vaccination has to be used in combination with other measures, which must include dealing with the disease in badgers.
 You can read more about bovine TB and cattle vaccination on the Defra website.

 Most voices in the debate, including the NFU, support the use of badger vaccination in areas on the edge of the disease spread to help stop bTB spreading further.

 Farmers are getting involved in badger vaccination projects in these areas because they recognise that vaccination could have a role to play in stopping disease spread.

-However, the only vaccine currently available is in an injectable form – and that presents problems.
+The only vaccine currently available for use on badgers is in an injectable form – and that presents problems.

 You need to cage-trap the badgers to vaccinate them.
 And you have to it annually for period of at least five years.

 The process is costly and needs to be carried out by people who have been on accredited courses.
 Every trap has to be visited early in the morning, every day.